9991S/HappyPlants/SoftwareRequirementsSpecification.md

 Actors of this App can be users or moderators.

 Planned Subsystems are:
-* Notice Board:
-The notice board is the essential part of the user interface.
-Game sessions should be visualized as postings including relevant information about the session.
-Those should be partly standardized by a form with a free text option for specifics.
-The data must be stored accordingly.
 * Account System:
-Users can create accounts so sessions can be connected to a person as well as to join requests.
-User data must be stored alongside the posting data.
+The login is an essential part of the application.
+Users can create accounts so the data can be connected to each user.
+Only logged in, the following functions are available to users.
-* Friend List and User Rating:
+* Register Plants:
+To keep track of your plants needs you can register the plants in "Happy Plants".
+To register a plant, information such as "name of the plant" and "size" is required.
+Optional data is "date of last watercycle" "last time repotted", etc.
+* Reminder:
-Once the account system is created there will be the option to mark users as favorites.
-Also users or game sessions should get a rating to counter abuse.
+Once you registered some plants there will be the option to be reminded on their needs, such as watering plants, repotting and fertilizing.
-* Connecting People:
-The host of a game session has to be notified when someone wants to join their game.
-Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
-This could be done via automated emails or a custom in-app system.
-For this an account system is needed.
+* Learn about plants:
+In these functions, information is displayed in the form of articles about registered plants.
+These articles are about, for example, the choice of a good location.
+* Learn about pests & bugs:
+In this feature you can learn more about diseases or pests.
+By clicking on pictures of pests, infection or plants with diseases, information in form of articles can provide helpful knowledge for care.
 * Storing Data:
-User data for accounts and possibly profiles has to be stored.
-Also the game sessions have to be stored as datasets containing the form contents and possibly contact data.
-The data storage will form the foundation for the visualization, account system and the search feature.
+User data for accounts has to be stored.
+Also the registered plants have to be stored as datasets linked to the account.
+The data store is the basis for the account system, plant registration, reminders and articles.
-* Finding your Game:
-We need a tag system so everyone looking to join a game can search for the kind of games they are interested in.
-Possibly other aspects can be searchable, such as place or date.
-Tags must be stored and a search function developed.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |